Yes, you can pee with a tampon in; no, they won’t stretch out your vagina or make cramps worse!

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 To get true, science-based answers, it’s best to hear from a healthcare professional.
-Women’s health specialist Sara Youngblood, CNP, answers your most pressing questions about using tampons and clears up some common misconceptions you might’ve heard.
+Women’s health specialist Sara Youngblood, CNP, answers your questions about tampons and clears up some common misconceptions.

 There are plenty of reasons you may not be sure about tampons.